kaleababayneh/noir-wordle/README.md

 **ZK Wordle** is a peer-to-peer Wordle game where two players set a secret word for each other to guess and continue playing until one of them correctly guesses the other’s word.
 The game logic is implemented in both a **Solidity smart contract** and a  **Noir circuit** , making it secure and resistant to tampering or attacks.

 Zero-knowledge proofs aren’t just an added feature here — without them, this game wouldn’t be possible.
 Each player’s secret word, along with its private salt, never leaves their device.
 This differs from simply hashing a word and committing the hash on-chain, which would still be vulnerable to offline dictionary brute-force attacks.
-In ZK Wordle, zero-knowledge ensures that a guess can be verified as correct or incorrect  **without revealing the actual word** .
+In ZK Wordle, zero-knowledge ensures that a guess can be verified by the word setter as correct or incorrect  **without revealing the actual word** in a real time.
 More technical details of the implementation are explained below.

 ---